COVID-19 Pandemic Protection Plan

 - In the event of a Steger Center resident receiving positive test results from any COVID-19 test, immediately report the results to their program leader and Sara Steinert Borella.

-- Positive student moves to the quarantine apartment for up to five days from the onset of symptoms.
+- Positive student wears a mask and moves to the quarantine room for up to five days from the onset of symptoms;

-- Program leaders, RLC, and Steger Center staff are notified to coordinate meal delivery, wellness check-ins, laundry, and other support as needed.
+- Program leaders, SLC, and Steger Center staff are notified to coordinate meal pickups, wellness check-ins, laundry, and other support as needed.

 Tracking of attendance and contact between people on campus is essential.
 In the event of a positive case of coronavirus, that individual’s contacts must be traceable.